bowphp/framework/src/Console/README.md

 Bow Framework's console system is very simple and powerful which can help you create controller, model and much mores:

-Let's show a console guide:
+Let's show the console guide:

 ```bash
 php bow help